DeivanaiThiyagarajan/Multi-Image-Super-Resolution-for-Medical-Images/README.md

 - Strengths: can produce visually sharper outputs and recover finer textures compared to pure MSE-trained models, but may introduce hallucinated details and is harder to stabilize.
 - Use when: visual fidelity (sharpness) is critical and you can tolerate GAN training complexity.

-### unet_combined
-- This is a variant referenced by the loader (see `src/ModelLoader.py`).
-It follows the UNet architecture but may be trained on combined triplet types or with data augmentation strategies that mix spacings.
-Behavior is similar to the UNet baseline but training differences can yield different robustness.

 ### FastDDPM (Fast Denoising Diffusion Probabilistic Models)
 - Architecture: UNet-style generator conditioned on diffusion timestep embeddings.
 Time embeddings are learned via a TimeEmbedding layer and injected into each residual block via adaptive scaling.
 - How it works: